 - 1.2.3.1.
 The Free Programme may be composed of a maximum of 10 figures or combinations of figures.
 A combination will be taken as one figure.
 All figures must be taken from the FAI Aerobatic Catalogue as currently amended by CIVA.
 The total difficulty coefficient of all figures and combinations of figures shall not exceed 420.
 No figure may exceed 99 K. - 1.2.3.2.
 The start and finish of Programme 1 must be carried out in normal and inverted level flight.
 Competitors may begin and finish their programme at any height between 100 and 1000 metres above aerodrome level. - 1.2.3.3.
 Any figure or combination of figures which is identified in the FAI Aerobatic Catalogue as currently amended by CIVA may be selected to compose the Free Programme - a) Any figure or combination of figures which is selected must bear the catalogue reference number(s) and the difficulty coefficient(s) (K) stated in the FAI Aerobatic Catalogue as currently amended by CIVA.
 The numbers and coefficients in the FAI Aerobatic Catalogue will be taken as definitive. - b) A catalogue reference number may be used only once. - 1.2.3.4.
-The method of constructing figures and calculating difficulty coefficients is as described in the FAI Aerobatic Catalogue as currently amended by CIVA. - 1.2.3.5. - a) The character and composition of basic figures must not be changed when combining other figures with them.
+The method of constructing figures and calculating difficulty coefficients is as described in the FAI Aerobatic Catalogue as currently amended by CIVA.

+1.2.3.5.
+Composition